AhmedMuhammedElsaid/Node.js-Design-Patterns/README.md

 Welcome to the **Design Patterns** repository!
 This project contains categorized implementations of the most commonly used **object-oriented design patterns**, each explained with examples and clean code.

 > 🧠 **Design patterns** are tried-and-true solutions to common problems in software design.
-They promote code reusability, scalability, and maintainability.
+They promote code reusability, scalability, and maintainability..

 ----------------------